pusher/docs/docs/index.md

 ---
-title: Welcome
+title: Pusher Documentation
-description: Welcome to Pusher.
-Our hosted APIs are flexible, scalable, and easy to integrate.
-Get to know our products by getting started or exploring our API documentation.
+description: Explore our comprehensive docs and get started building realtime messaging for all your apps today with Channels and Beams.
 layout: home.njk
 ---